Zion campgrounds can disappear in minutes for peak spring and fall dates

 What should I do if Watchman is sold out?+

 Shift immediately into cancellation strategy.
-Search one night at a time, stay flexible across Zion campground options, and keep checking because the next workable opening is often a cancellation, not a fresh release.
+Search one night at a time, stay flexible across South Campground and other workable Zion options, and keep checking because the next workable opening is often a cancellation, not a fresh release.

 Can Camp-Now watch Zion cancellations?+